Vocabulary

 Pronouns

-‘nani’ and ‘nan’ are the two basic forms of ‘what’; they have the same kanji, 何, which appears as part of many question words:
+‘nani’ and ‘nan’ are the two basic forms of ‘what’, which are the basis for many question words:

 English